Two New Programs

 Center for Integrated Manufacturing

-A Center for Integrated Manufacturing (CIM) will house the existing machining and optics programs as well as the new Automation and Engineering Technology and Electronics and Automation Technology programs.
+A Center for Integrated Manufacturing (CIM) will house the existing machining and optics programs as well as the new Automation and Engineering Technology and Electronics Engineering Technology programs.
 The CIM will be central to FRCC’s service area for easy access from the Denver, Boulder and Fort Collins-Loveland metro areas.
 Approximately 30,000 square feet of space will be leased for classrooms, offices, and shop space to allow effective education and training for both future and incumbent manufacturing workers.
 FRCC will pay to renovate a building and to move and install our current equipment.

 Equipment and Facilities Needs